XIROPHT/metroframework-modern-ui/README.md

 Requirements
 ------------
 * .NET Framework 2.0 and above.
-Project set to Framework 4.6.1
+Project set to Framework 4.6.1 by default

 Controls supported
 ------------------